johnnovak/gridmonger-site/source/moving-around.rst

 +\ *N*, where *N* is a number key.

-In some dialogs, you need to select something from a list of options (e.g. an icon or a color).
+In some dialogs, you need to select something from a list of options (e.g. an icon or a colour).
 You can use the navigation keys to do that.
 (You will see examples of this later.)

 Finally, you can press :kbd:`Alt+D` to select the **Discard** option.